-At the option of the Minnesota Higher Education Facilities Authority (the "Authority"), at the direction of the University of St. Thomas (the "University"), the Bonds are subject to redemption in whole or in part prior to maturity, as described herein.
+At the option of the Minnesota Higher Education Facilities Authority (the "Authority"), at the direction of the University of St. Thomas (the "University"), Minnesota, the Bonds are subject to redemption in whole or in part prior to maturity, as described herein.
 See "THE BONDS - Prior Redemption - Optional Redemption."
-The Bonds will also be subject to redemption in whole or in part in certain cases of damage to or destruction or condemnation of the Project Facilities described in the Loan Agreement and the Indenture, or in the event of a Determination of Taxability, as described herein.
-See "THE BONDS - Prior Redemption - Extraordinary Redemption."
+The Bonds will also be subject to optional redemption in whole or in part in certain cases of damage to or destruction or condemnation of the Project Facilities described in the Loan Agreement and the Indenture, or in the event of a Determination of Taxability, as described herein.
+See "THE BONDS - Prior Redemption - Extraordinary Optional Redemption."
+The Bonds maturing on October 1, 2019, 2024 and 2034 are subject to mandatory redemption in installments.
+See "THE BONDS - Prior Redemption - Mandatory Redemption."

 The Bonds will be issued as fully registered Bonds without coupons and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC").
 DTC will act as securities depository of the Bonds.
 Individual purchases may be made in book entry form only, in the principal amount of \$5,000 and integral multiples thereof.
 Purchasers will not receive certificates representing their interest in the Bonds purchased.
 See "THE BONDS -- Book Entry System" herein.
-Wells Fargo Bank Minnesota, National Association will act as Trustee.
+Wells Fargo Bank, National Association will act as Trustee.